hannesrabo/cassandra-strict-slo/CONTRIBUTING.md

 ## Adding a new feature in git

-- `git fetch upstream && git reset --hard upstream/master`
+- `git fetch upstream && git reset --hard upstream/master`.
-- `git checkout -b my-feature-branch`
+- `git checkout -b my-feature-branch`.
 - work:  (may occur many times):
-  `git add . && git commit -m “my message”`
+  `git add . && git commit -m “my message”`.
-- adding: `git fetch upstream`
+- adding: `git fetch upstream`.
-  - `git rebase upstream/master`
+  - `git rebase upstream/master`.
-  - `git push (git push --set-upstream origin my-feature-branch)`
+  - `git push (git push --set-upstream origin my-feature-branch)`.
-- Create PR
+- Create PR.
   - If there is an issue related to the PR, write: `fixes <copied link to issue>` in the description of the PR.
 This will make sure the issue is closed when the PR is merged.
 It does work to refer to PRs in comments but this does not close them.
   - Name the PR in a way that makes sense.
-Start with the general area and then a sentence that describes what it adds: `docs: Adds new documentation installing python`.
+Start with the general area and then a sentence that describes what it adds: `docs: Adds new documentation for installing python`.
 The name of the PR will propagate to the commit message when it is merged.
-- Review PR yourself
+- Review PR yourself.
+There are usually some error that you can discover when reading a diff log.
-- Add comments to things that might be non-obvious
+- Add comments to things that might be non-obvious.
-- Add fixes you discovered during self-review
+- Add fixes you discovered during self-review.
 - Share the PR with the rest of the group.
-- After the PR is approved, use "squash and merge" this hides internal small commits and merges in the master branch.
+- After the PR is approved, use "squash and merge".
+This hides internal small commits and merges in the master branch.
-- Delete the branch on github, then delete the branch locally: `git branch -d my-feature-branch`
+- Delete the branch on github, then delete the branch locally: `git branch -d my-feature-branch`.

 ## General guidelines for PRs